 Also, you might want to try out an oil barrier cream or plastic gloves.

-There is more; you can decide to put your hands inside on a warm bottle and let it get relaxed for 2-5 minutes.
+There is more, you can decide to put your hands inside on a warm bottle and let it relax for 2-5 minutes.

 The function of the warm water is to get your skin pores open up.

 But are these tips only valuable and applicable for mechanics?

 If you own a car and are willing to get down the hood to do the repair yourself, it’s a good move.